neophob/PixelController/README.md

 ### Advanced usage

-You can run the PixelController daemon without frontend (for example on a Raspberry Pi) and then connect the PixelController frontend, which is running on your computer, to the daemon.
+You can run the PixelController daemon without frontend, for example on a Raspberry Pi.
+Then you start the PixelController frontend on your computer, which will connect to the PixelController daemon.

+It's important to know that the **configuration** of PixelController is made where the **PixelController deamon** is running.

+### Details

-Start the PixelController daemon by execute `pixConServer/PixelController.sh` on Linux/OSX, `pixConServer/PixelControllerRPi.sh` on
+Start the **PixelController daemon** by execute `pixConServer/PixelController.sh` on Linux/OSX, `pixConServer/PixelControllerRPi.sh` on
 Raspberry Pi and `pixConServer\PixelController.cmd` on Windows.
-The PixelController daemon generate the visuals and send them to the output.
+The PixelController daemon generate the visuals and send them to the
+Output device.
 PixelController create a Bonjour/Zeroconf service you can discover or simply ping at `PixelController.local`.
 You can control
 PixelController server by

-* using the PixelController frontend/remote client, start it with `pixConClient/PixelControllerClient.jar`
+* using the **PixelController frontend**/remote client, start it with `pixConClient/PixelControllerClient.jar`
 * using the PixelController command line tool by execute `pixConClient/PixConCli.sh` on Linux/OSX or `pixConClient\PixConCli.cmd`
 * any other OSC client, see chapter **OSC Clients to control PixelController**

+If Bonjour/Zeroconf does not work on your network you can edit the PixelController frontend configuration file `./pixConClient/clientRemote.properties` and add the IP address of the PixelController daemon.

 ## SUPPORTED HARDWARE
 PixelController supports different (LED) matrix hardware devices/controller:

-* PixelInvaders 3D Panels serial device (see Readme.PixelInvaders, [http://www.pixelinvaders.ch](http://www.pixelinvaders.ch))
+* PixelInvaders 3D Panels serial device **(*1)**
-* PixelInvaders 3D Panels network device (see Readme.PixelInvaders, [http://www.pixelinvaders.ch](http://www.pixelinvaders.ch))
+* PixelInvaders 3D Panels network device **(*1)**
 * Seeedstudios Rainbowduino V2 (see Readme.rainbowduinoV2)
 * Seeedstudios Rainbowduino V3 (Using this firmware: [https://code.google.com/p/rainbowduino-v3-streaming-firmware](https://code.google.com/p/rainbowduino-v3-streaming-firmware))
 * ArtNet Devices, multiple universe are supported,510 Channels (170 RGB Pixels) per universe